marcosmsecurity/marcosmsecurity/README.md

 • Graduate student in Information Security.

-• Self-taught profile, affinity with low level of software and hardware.
+• Self-taught profile, affinity with low level of software.

 ##
 ## Languages ​​I work in